 Outbound method is when a salesperson contacts a lead through cold outreach tactics.
 They might reach out to the contact list, send warm emails, make calls etc. Many consumers now don't prefer this type of marketing.
 With the inbound methodology you can attract prospects through your content and then reach out to them after they have shown interest.

 Inbound leads are easier to achieve and convert.
 This is because inbound leads are somewhat educated on the business problem you solve and are aware of your product.
 Content marketing is important in generating that inbound interest.
 This content can drive traffic to your website.
 Your content team should create content that is relevant to various stages of the buyer’s journey (ToFu, MoFu, BoFu).

 There is more to growth than just picking a sales strategy and building demand.
-You need to optimise.
-To measure sales result you need to use key performance indicators like volume, conversion rate, and time.
+You need to optimize.
+To measure sales results you need to use key performance indicators like volume, conversion rate, and time.
 You can track which deals have been closed and deals that can be opportunities converted.
-It is important to optimise the conversion rate between stages.
+It is important to optimize the conversion rate between stages.
 The opportunities moving through the pipeline will go through various qualification processes and you need to track at which stage the opportunities fall out and why.

 You can also track overall funnel and per sales rep. This can tell you where each rep needs to improve.
-The length of your sales cycle can also be measure.
-You will also need to optimise your customer acquisition cot.
-This can be expensive, but over time you will reduce this cost by optimising your processes or you will keep losing money.
+The length of your sales cycle can also be measured.
+You will also need to optimize your customer acquisition cost.
+This can be expensive, but over time you will reduce this cost by optimizing your processes or you will keep losing money.